blazQ/mpi-word-count/README.md

 | 23         | 1.493661  | 12.299873 |
 | 24         | 1.434171  | 12.810077 |

 Even with what we previously said, the algorithm doesn't show a bad performance at all.
-It manages to have pretty decent and steady speedup.
+It manages to have a pretty decent and steady speedup.
 But it's clear how our considerations impact its performance.
 So I wanted to see what would happen If, instead of using all the vCPUs on the machines, I'd only use the actual cores.

 This would mean that, with 3 e2-standard-8 machines, the total number of actual cores would be 12.
-(Be aware of the fact that I only stopped at 24 vCPUs because there's a regional limit in how many vCPUs you can have active)
+(Be aware of the fact that I only stopped at 24 vCPUs because there's a regional limit on how many vCPUs you can have active)

 Guess what happens when you only use the actual cores, which is -np 4, in this case, for every machine?
 It literally flies.

 ![Strong Scaling](data/imgs/cores_strong_scaling_dark.png#gh-dark-mode-only)
 ![Strong Scaling](data/imgs/cores_strong_scaling_light.png#gh-light-mode-only)

-As we can see, varying the size of the input, we get stronger gains, relatively to the size and to the same execution on a smaller size, which is something that also happened earlier, but in this case it's scaling a lot better, as we can see from this table:
+As we can see, by varying the size of the input, we get stronger gains, relative to the size and to the same execution on a smaller size, which is something that also happened earlier, but in this case, it's scaling a lot better, as we can see from this table:

 | PROCESSORS |  TIME      | Speedup    |
 |------------|------------|------------|